MarcAnthony-SVG/TattooM3/README.md

-# TattooM3
+# Tattoo M3
 This project is intended to further my love of tattoos and my love of coding.
-The goal of TattooM3 is to match tattoo enthusiast with local artist and local styles.
+The goal of Tattoo M3 is to match tattoo enthusiast with local artist and local styles.